 Make sure you negotiate on your Lisbon tuk-tuk price before you hop in and start your journey.
 Don’t accept the first offer to make a counteroffer on your tuk-tuk in Lisbon ride.
 No family vacation in Lisbon is complete without a tuk-tuk ride

 Benfica Stadium and Museum tour

-For our little football fans, you will walk through the field, visit the locker rooms and press room, and take a photo of yourself with the eagle mascot of Sports Lisboa and Benfica.
+For your little football fans, you will walk through the field, visit the locker rooms and press room, and take a photo of yourself with the eagle mascot of Sports Lisboa and Benfica.
 You can visit the Benfica shop and buy merchandise and purchase Benfica tickets.
-For families that are into sport, this is one of the best things to do in Lisbon.
+For families that are into sports, this is one of the best things to do in Lisbon.

 Luz Stadium Tour and SL Benfica Museum Ticket